EnergyMashupLab/NIST-CTS-Agents/README.md

     -   ei2j--Energy Interoperation to and from Java, includes CTS implementation

-    -   Logging and input for live and simulation meter and other data
+    -   Logging (traces) and input for live and simulation meter and other data

-    -   Ledgers
+    -   Ledgers keep records of tenders and transactions; they can be saved to a file or possibly sent over a network connection as the design matures.

 Note:
 A ledger is a list in time order of committed transactions.
 A position is cumulative committed transactions.
 A trace of messages includes transactions proposed but never cleared.